NHACP-IF/NHACP-specification/nhacp-specification.md

     * Redefined the DATE-TIME response message to use the DATE-TIME structure.
       Layout of the message is backwards-compatible.
     * Defined the new UINT8-VALUE, UINT16-VALUE, and UINT32-VALUE responses.
-    * Defined the new FILE-READ, FILE-WRITE, and FILE-SEEK requests.
+    * Defined the new FILE-READ, FILE-WRITE, FILE-SEEK, FILE-GETATTR, and FILE-SETSIZE requests, and FILE-ATTRS response.
     * Defined the new LIST-DIR and GET-DIR-ENTRY requests and DIR-ENTRY response.
+    * Defined the new REMOVE, RENAME, and MKDIR requests.
     * Renamed STORAGE-CLOSE to FILE-CLOSE.
 The semantics of the operation are unchanged.
     * Added the optional CRC-8/WCDMA error detection.